tapdata/tapdata.github.io/docs/TapData Shell/tapshell-overview.md

 ---
-title: TapData Shell Overview
+title: Tapdata Shell Overview
-parent: TapData Shell
+parent: Tapdata Shell
 has_children: false
 nav_order: 1
 ---
-# TapData Shell Overview
+# Tapdata Shell Overview

 ## Overview

-The TapData Shell, `tapshell`, is a fully functional  environment for interacting with TapData.
-You can use the TapData Shell to :
+The Tapdata Shell, `tapshell`, is a fully functional  environment for interacting with Tapdata.
+You can use the Tapdata Shell to :

-- Explore & Manage TapData Data Store
+- Explore & Manage Tapdata Data Store
 - Explore & Manage TapModels
 - Author, test, run & monitor the Jobs & Pipeliens
 - Publish APIs

-「WIP」tapshell is available as a standalone package in the TapData download center.
+「WIP」tapshell is available as a standalone package in the Tapdata download center.